mctinker/Map-Tasker/README.md

 - Command line or GUI interface.
 - Use exported XML or fetch the XML directly from your Android device for the configuration mapping.
 - Save and restore commonly used runtime settings.
-- Ai Analysis option to analyze a specific Project, Profile or Task using either the server-based ChatGPT or the local-based Llama-ollama supported models.*
+- Ai Analysis option to analyze a specific Project, Profile or Task using either the server-based ChatGPT or the local-based Llama (via Ollama) supported models.*
 - Tree view of Projects and their Profiles, Tasks and Scenes.*
 - Automatic update detection and optional installation.*